 The short answer?
 No. Smartlook is light enough to be used even by state-of-the-art 3D games.
 But sure, we know you’d like us to get a little more technical.

 Smartlook takes 2 screenshots every second and compiles a video right on the device.
 We use a built-in encoder, which makes the resulting file significantly smaller, it’s about 0.5 MB per minute, by default.

-Processing power required?
+Processing power required

 We’re making sure that Smartlook is light on the processing power.
 Let’s look at an iPhone as an example.
-Modern iPhones have 6 cores, and we’re rendering the screenshot on low-powered cores while leaving the two main cores completely out of any computations.
+Modern iPhones have 6 cores, and we’re rendering the screenshot on low-powered cores while leaving the 2 main cores completely out of any computations.

 You can change the bitrate, which changes the quality and size of a video.
 Smaller videos mean faster uploads, and they barely drain the battery.
 That’s why we recommend keeping the quality of your recordings relatively low.

 In addition to uploading over Wi-Fi, Smartlook also gives you the option to allow uploading over a cellular network.
 This means that when needed, videos can be uploaded immediately.
 We’re also working on a feature that will prevent videos from being uploaded while users play games online.
 This is to make sure that uploads don’t impact players’ latency.